 How can gaspeite be distinguished from turquoise?

-Gaspeite and turquoise may look similar due to their green to blue-green hues.
+Gaspeite and turquoise may appear similar due to their green-to-blue-green hues.
 However, there are distinguishing features:

-• Color: Gaspeite usually displays a vibrant apple-green color, as opposed to turquoise’s blue or blue-green tones.
+Colour: Gaspeite usually displays a vibrant apple-green colour, as opposed to turquoise’s blue or blue-green tones.

-• Hardness: Turquoise has a Mohs hardness of 5 to 6, whereas gaspeite is slightly harder, rating around 4.5 to 5.
+Hardness: Turquoise has a Mohs hardness of 5 to 6, whereas gaspeite is slightly harder, with a hardness of 4.5 to 5.

 Gaspeite is sometimes confused with turquoise, especially in Southwestern jewelry designs.